sodadata/docs/soda-cl/anomaly-detection.md

 For each of these values, Soda has adjusted the values of a few of the model's hyperparameters to tailor its performance, particularly with regard to the `changepoint_prior_scale` and `seasonality_prior_scale`.

-The `coverage` value refers to the percentage of measurements that fall within the model's predicted confidence intervals.
-When a prediction lies outside these intervals, Soda flags it as an anomaly.
-A higher coverage indicates that the model is less sensitive to anomalies, making it more tolerant of noise in your data.
+### `coverage` Profile

+Coverage in Facebook Prophet represents the percentage of actual measurements within the model's predicted confidence intervals.
+For example, if a model forecasts sales between 10-20 units on certain days and 90 out of 100 actual sales figures fall within this range, the coverage is 90%.
+When predictions fall outside these intervals, as in the remaining 10 cases, they're flagged as anomalies.
+Coverage optimized models are more tolerant of small noises in the data that could lead to falsely identified anomalies.
+However, it might underfit the data if there is a fluctuating pattern.

 For reference, the following lists the hyperparameters that Soda has set for the `coverage` profile.